A venture builder’s take on the “Why” and “How” to fail quickly for traditional companies

-“Failing fast” has been at the core of WATTx, the venture builder I work for, since the very beginning and has influenced how we’ve structured our teams, culture, and processes.
-We take on traditional companies (often from the German Mittelstand, which you can read about more here) as clients, complementing their industry expertise with our knowledge of the latest technologies, new skill sets (such as those in the areas of user experience and data science), and new methodologies (including user-driven design and agile prototyping) — all in a fast-paced environment.
+“Failing fast” has been at the core of wattx, the venture builder I work for, since the very beginning and has influenced how we’ve structured our teams, culture, and processes.
+We take on traditional companies as clients, complementing their industry expertise with our knowledge of the latest technologies, new skill sets (such as those in the areas of user experience and data science), and new methodologies (including user-driven design and agile prototyping) — all in a fast-paced environment.

 Incremental innovation has been a focus for industrial companies, with many having successful R&D departments.
 While incremental optimization of your products or services within your core business might be more comfortable and has generated guaranteed outcomes in the past, it won’t anticipate opportunities for new business models, technologies, or data-driven solutions — opportunities that new entrants will certainly take advantage of.
 To anticipate these key new drivers, you have to start experimenting outside your core.
 And the “fail fast” mantra can be a guiding philosophy.

-As Bastian Bergmann summarized in his post a couple months ago: (link to Bastian’s blog post on surfing)
+As Bastian Bergmann summarized a couple of months ago:

 Given the deep expertise of many of these technology-driven traditional companies, they are in a unique position to leverage their knowledge and experiment with new technologies and business models.
 It’s these traditional manufacturers that will lead development as we enter the Age of Automation (which I argued in my last post).
 An Age that will require connecting existing infrastructure and machines to become smarter and optimize functionality.
 A system for quick experimentation and failure will be crucial to accomplishing just that.